To Be Announced: Introduction

 Further developments involved on the one hand group epistemic notions such as common knowledge \cite{aumann:1976,mccarthy:1978} and distributed knowledge \cite{hilpinen:1977}, topics that we will largely bypass in this contribution.

 On the other hand, it involved dynamics of knowledge: the multi-agent logic of knowledge led to increased interest in the analysis of agents informing each other of their ignorance and knowledge, often inspired by logic puzzles \cite{mosesetal:1986,mccarthy:1978}.
-This culminated in the already mentioned public announcement logic (PAL) \cite{plaza:1989}, wherein such informative actions (called public communications in that publication) became full members of the logical language besides the knowledge modalities. `Culminated' is attributed in retrospect, as the importance of this somewhat informal publication only increased over the years.
+This culminated in the already mentioned public announcement logic, wherein such informative actions (called public communications in \cite{plaza:1989}) became full members of the logical language besides the knowledge modalities. `Culminated' is attributed in retrospect, as the importance of this somewhat informal publication only increased over the years.
 There were also parallel developments of dynamic but not epistemic logics of information change such as \cite{Emde:84,jfak.logcol:1989}.

-A further generalization was to non-public information change such as private or secret announcements to some agents while other agents only partially observe that, in action model logic (AML) \cite{baltagetal:1998}, where parallel, now lesser known, developments were \cite{gerbrandyetal:1997,hvd.thesis:2000}.
+{\em Action model logic} (AML) \cite{baltagetal:1998} provided a generalization of knowledge dynamics from public information change to non-public or untruthful information change (also known as {\em epistemic actions}), such as private or secret announcements to some agents while other agents only partially observe that.
+Parallel, now lesser known, developments were \cite{gerbrandyetal:1997,hvd.thesis:2000}.

-{\em To be announced} is what you have to say in order to achieve an epistemic goal.
-It is the question whether \emph{there is} an announcement in order to realize that goal formula.
-A different direction of generalizing PAL is to consider such quantification over announcements.
+A different direction of generalizing PAL is to consider quantification over announcements.
 Arbitrary public announcement logic APAL \cite{balbianietal:2008} contains a construct that can be paraphrased as `there is a truthful public announcement after which proposition $\phi$ is true'.
 If I, a poor student, am uncertain about the exam result (pass $p$ or fail $\neg p$) but you, the examiner, know that I passed, there is a truthful announcement after which I know that $p$, namely you informing me that $p$ is true.
 You can, so to speak, consider in your mind all possible true announcements and pick the one that ensures that I know $p$ afterwards.
-That is then to be announced.
-The announcement `the examiner knows that $p$' results in (realizes) the epistemic goal `the student knows whether $p$'.
+That is then to be announced: the announcement `the examiner knows that $p$' results in (realizes) the epistemic goal `the student knows whether $p$'.
 This is a very simple example.
-But as one cannot always make a proposition true by announcing it (we recall Moorean phenomena), much more complex settings are conceivable.
+But as one cannot always make a proposition true by announcing it (we recall Moorean phenomena, such as announcing `$p$ is true and you do not know it'), much more complex settings are conceivable.